ron991/cp1404practicals/prac_07/README.md

 # Practical 07

-## Practical week 7 by Ronald Kelly
+## Classes and OOP by Ronald Kelly

 Welcome to my week 7 practical work!
 This repo will display my work for this week.
 I am part-time student studying a Bachelor of IT whilst going through full-time work and fatherhood.